A Day for Jake on March 13, 2021

 "On the one hand, we wanted to show our children the world with its different cultures," he recalls, "and I didn't want to travel so business-like anymore: one week in Japan for a trade fair, New Zealand for ten days.
 You're barely get comfortable somewhere, and you gotta move on.
 That makes you bitter: Damn, now I have to go back to Japan.
 I wanted to stay longer, see Africa and Asia.
 I had never been to Australia before - and then for a whole month.
 I went to the rugby, went snowboarding, letting the surf culture take over.
 It was fantastic for the kids.
 American children are so isolated.
 When I brought some of our snowboarders from California to our European headquarters in Innsbruck, they got off the plane and said: "Hey, they don't speak American here!"

-Jake Burton, on the other hand, always spoke the language of the athletes, exchanged ideas with them about every little detail of the board structure - and simply enjoyed boarding with them, as in Laax with Shaun White.
+Jake Burton, snowboard founder, always spoke the language of the athletes, exchanged ideas with them about every little detail of how invented snowboarding, of the board structure - and simply enjoyed boarding with them, as in Laax with Shaun White.
 It's hard to say which of the two enjoyed this more.

 When the employees learned of the passing of their boss, everyone gathered in front of the company building in Burlington - and they decided to do what Jake Burton would certainly have done on such a winter day: go snowboarding.